Writer, director and producer

-Rich in ideas and new concepts, he multiplies his audiovisual creations, notably with Clapman , a series of 1,200 8-second shorts which were broadcasted daily in more than 50 countries.
+Rich in ideas and new concepts, he multiplies his audiovisual creations, notably with Clapman , a series of 1,200 8-second shorts that will be broadcast daily in more than 50 countries.

-In 1993 he directed his first feature film, Just Friends , a movie that immerses us in the musical world of jazz, in Antwerp in 1959, through a talented saxophonist dreaming of a career in New York.
-Just Friends has captivated criticism with its aesthetic research and the actors' talent (Josse de Pauw, Sylvia Milhaud, Ann Gisel Glass, Charles Berling).
+In 1993 he directed his first feature film, Just Friends , which immersed us in the musical world of jazz, in Antwerp in 1959, through a talented saxophonist dreaming of a career in New York.
+Just Friends has captivated criticism with its aesthetic research and the play of its performers (Josse de Pauw, Sylvia Milhaud, Ann Gisel Glass, Charles Berling).

-He directed the short film Le Réveil in 1996, awarded Rail d'Or at Cannes and in which he directed a masterful Jean-Claude Dreyfus waking up every morning using a thousand ingenious mechanisms.
+He directed the short film Le Réveil in 1996, awarded the Rail d'Or at Cannes and in which he stages a masterful Jean-Claude Dreyfus waking up every morning using a thousand ingenious mechanisms.

-His curiosity and his interest in art and history also lead him to devote himself to the making of creative documentaries, such as Evgueni Khaldei, photographer under Stalin in 1997, where he goes to meet this moving war photographer. .
-In 2001, he produced Oscar Niemeyer, an architect committed to the century , a testimony to the most prolific architect of the 20th century.
+His curiosity and interest in art and history also led him to devote himself to the making of creative documentaries, such as Evgueni Khaldei, photographer under Stalin in 1997, where he went to meet this moving war photographer. .
+In 2001, he created Oscar Niemeyer, an architect committed to the century , a testimony to the most prolific architect of the 20th century.

 During the 2000s, Marc-Henri Wajnberg developed numerous projects.
-He designs and produces a collection of 33 documentaries for Arte, Kaléidoscope , regards sur un cadre de vie , of which he directed four episodes.
-In each issue, Kaléidoscope - the guide - chooses a unique place of life, public or private, in Europe or elsewhere, and presents it in a succession of fragmented views.
+He designs and produces a collection of 33 documentaries for Arte, Kaléidoscope, regards sur un cadre de vie , of which he directs four episodes.
+In each issue, Kaleidoscope - the guide - chooses a unique place of life, public or private, in Europe or elsewhere, and presents it in a succession of fragmented views.

 He is developing and co-producing The Five Obstructions , a feature documentary by Lars von Trier and Joergen Leth.
 A research film where the preconceptions and opinions of the two men will be continually challenged.

 From this encounter with Kinshasa and its inhabitants, Marc-Henri Wajnberg gave birth to his second feature film, Kinshasa Kids .
 A fiction mixed with the documentary style which tells the story of 8 street children in search of a better life in a bubbling Kinshasa.
-Invited to more than 60 festivals (Venice, Toronto, Pusan, New York, etc.), Kinshasa Kids has received 8 international prizes, including the Human Rights Prize in Strasbourg and the Magritte for best editing.
+Invited in more than 60 festivals (Venice, Toronto, Pusan, New York,…), Kinshasa Kids has received 8 international prizes, including the Human Rights Prize in Strasbourg and the Magritte for best editing.

-He continued his work to raise awareness of children's rights by making an interactive virtual reality film with street children in Kinshasa: Kinshasa Now .
-The film is selected in VR Expanded competition at the 77th Venice Film Festival.
-As he did previously, he takes care of the education and reintegration of the street children who play in his films.
+He continues his work to raise awareness of children's rights by making an interactive virtual reality film with street children in Kinshasa: Kinshasa Now .
+The film is selected in VR Expanded competition at the 77th Venice Film Festival as well as at the Festival dei Popoli and at the Ji.hlava International Documentary Film Festival.
+As he did previously, he takes care of the education and reintegration of street children who play in his films.

-After various experiences, in Kinshasa, of documentary film productions, web movie, concert recordings, CD productions, virtual reality movies, Marc-Henri directed a feature documentary Chancelvie about groups of street girls, the " stables "in Kinshasa.
+After various experiences, in Kinshasa, of documentary film productions, web film, concert recordings, CD productions, virtual reality films, Marc-Henri produced in 2021 a feature-length documentary I am Chance on groups of girls from the Street.